NO VIDEO URL

 Those who are new to sales often find that the learning process can be uncomfortable – especially for those who aren’t blessed with that natural “gift of the gab.”
 The discomfort experienced leads some to question whether it’s all worth it – do they even have the potential to become a successful salesperson?

-The fact is that for those who persist and work hard, the uncomfortable period will pass.
+The fact is that for those who persist and work hard, we expect the uncomfortable period will pass.
 Where things seem to go off the rails is when this discomfort is combined with the belief that you have to have the “gift of the gab.”
 The discomfort of the situation combined with the disbelief that the skill is learnable leads to a profound “no” when considering the question of whether it’s all worth it.
 So if you get one thing out of this article, make it that sales is a learnable skill like any other.
 Embrace the learning phase and push beyond your comfort zone.

 Remember, a horse’s trot is always bouncy at first; however once you learn to rise to it, it becomes effortless!

-4. The overwhelming fear of rejection.
+4. The overwhelming fear of rejection

 Humans are programmed to avoid pain – it’s in our genetic makeup.
 Rejection falls under the “pain umbrella;” it is essentially a form of emotional pain.